I have been a work-at-home freelance writer and media professional for 20 years.

 As telehealth grows in demand, popularity and offerings, more and more nurses of all specialties are required to fulfill positions that allow them to work from home.
 Employers might include managed care / insurance companies, telehealth providers, clinical trial coordinators and more.

-Nearly every industry needs sales people, and much of this work can be done from home, and remotely.
+Nearly every industry needs sales people, and much of this work can be done remotely.
 There are many opportunities for entry-level sales, including those that do not require special training or education.

 Real estate jobs